uselagoon/lagoon/docs/using_lagoon/lagoon_yml.md

 * add cronjobs for Environments
 * define routes for accessing your sites

-The `.lagoon.yml` file must be placed at the root of your repo.
+The `.lagoon.yml` file must be placed at the root of your git repository.

 ## Example `.lagoon.yml`